xiaoyusilen/geo-go/README.md

-# Gopher
+# Geo-Go
-Some code about Go.
+This is a project about geo-fence.

 # How to start
 Do like below: